-365 days of DAD DIRT - my whole year of epic thoughts
+365 DAYS OF DAD DIRT - a year of epic thoughts

 Soft-close seats are useless because you don't know until you've closed it, then it's too late.